M1N0RM1N3R/Kolkra-NG/CONTRIBUTING.md

 Report bugs at https://github.com/m1n0rm1n3r/Kolkra-NG/issues

-If you are reporting a bug, please include:
+If you are reporting a bug, please include detailed steps to reproduce the bug.

-- Your operating system name and version.
-- Any details about your local setup that might be helpful in troubleshooting.
-- Detailed steps to reproduce the bug.

 ## Fix Bugs